-Everybody knows that SIM-only deals are cheaper.
+If you’re trying to compare mobile phone deals, then you probably already know that SIM-only contracts are cheaper.
 Of course you’ll pay less than you will on a fixed-term contract that comes with a new handset.
 But just how much will you save?
 Is the saving worth sacrificing the latest phone for?
 In the SIM only vs contract phone war, which one comes out victorious?

 It was October 2017.
 My 24-month phone contract with O2 had expired and I was pondering what I should sign up to next.
 I’d been with O2 for close to 15 years at that point.
 They’d been my provider of choice since I got my first ever mobile phone contract, aged 18.

 O2 is what I’d always known.
 To be honest, I presumed they’d always give me the best deal too, because I’d been with them for so long.

 I mentioned my phone-contract-quandary to my partner and he couldn’t believe I was going to take out another contract.
 After a few discussions on the subject, I decided to look into my options.